 To provide the right procedure that suits the patient’s needs, a plastic surgeon will first conduct an examination and provide consultation.
 Knowing the patient’s medical history is also very important, given the possibility of complications or the patient’s allergy to anaesthetics.

-In the field of plastic surgery, there are several procedures that plastic surgeons can perform, namely:
+In this field, there are several procedures that plastic surgeons can perform, namely: